-Complaints can also be an opportunity to learn and improve your service.
+Complaints can be an opportunity to learn and improve your service.

-When carrying out practice inspections, national bodies such as the Care Quality Commission, Health Inspectorate Wales, The Regulation and Quality Improvement Authority (NI) and Healthcare Improvement Scotland will expect to see evidence that a service is responsive to people's needs and that practices engage with and involve patients in that process.
+When carrying out practice inspections, national bodies such as the Care Quality Commission, Health Inspectorate Wales, The Regulation and Quality Improvement Authority (NI), Scottish Health Boards and Healthcare Improvement Scotland will expect to see evidence that a service is responsive to people's needs and that practices engage with and involve patients in that process.

 Make details of your complaints procedure available on your practice website and in the practice where patients can see it.

-Issues raised in complaints should inform the practice's quality assurance system.
-Review complaints constructively, so that lessons can be learned from them.
+- Issues raised in complaints should inform the practice's quality assurance system.
+Review complaints constructively, so lessons can be learned from them.
 Communicate any improvements to patients.

-Some patients may also leave feedback on your practice on the NHS Choices website, so it's worth monitoring comments here as well.
+- Some patients may also leave feedback about your practice on the NHS Choices website, so it's worth monitoring comments here as well.

 Encourage staff members to raise concerns about risks to patient safety posed by colleagues, equipment or practice policies.

-The GDC advises that practices should have a written policy in place which is readily available to staff.
+- The GDC advises that practices should have a written policy in place that is readily available to staff.

-This guidance was correct at publication 18/07/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/03/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.